When it comes to wealth, many families spend a lot of time and energy building it, but far less focus on how it will be passed to the next generation.

 Parents are understandably concerned about disclosing the level of their wealth when their children are young, worried it will prevent them from pursuing their own personal and professional development.

-“There’s a concern they just won’t try as hard or make smart choices to be successful,” says Leanne Kaufman, head of RBC Estate and Trust Services, RBC Wealth Management.
+“There’s a concern they just won’t try as hard or make smart choices to be successful,” says Leanne Kaufman, head of RBC Royal Trust, RBC Wealth Management.

 It could also encourage some children to make ill-advised, maybe even life-changing decisions.